mui/material-ui/examples/nextjs-with-typescript/README.md

 ## The idea behind the example

-[Next.js](https://github.com/zeit/next.js) is a framework for server-rendered React apps.

-Additionally, it adds `@material-ui/core` and it's peer dependencies.
+The project uses [Next.js](https://github.com/zeit/next.js), which is a framework for server-rendered React apps.
+It includes `@material-ui/core` and its peer dependencies, including `emotion`, the default style engine in Material-UI v5.
+If you prefer, you can [use styled-components instead](https://next.material-ui.com/guides/interoperability/#styled-components).